AdvancedScientificComputingInJuliaWashU/Performance.jl/README.md

 For this homework, start from the `test/runtests.jl` file, which mostly just `include`s a number of individual test files.
 Open them one-by-one and read the comments that describe the problems to be solved.
-These individual test files start with one or more links, usually to sections of the Julia manual's [Performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/) page.
-Start by reading those pages/sections for background information that will help in solving this problem.
+These individual test files may contain one or more links, usually to sections of the Julia manual's [Performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/) page.
+Read those pages/sections for background information that will help in solving this problem.

 Solve the problems by modifying the file of the same name in `src/`, *not* by modifying the tests (unless explicitly instructed to so do).
 One exception to this rule is the `ntests_finished` at the top of `runtests.jl`: if you're bothered by failures of the